kazim-asif/weather-etl-airflow/README.md

 - **Storage:** Uses temporary Parquet files for efficient task-to-task data transfer.
 - **Orchestration:** Fully managed by Airflow DAGs with retry logic and daily scheduling.

+## Prerequisites:
+- Ensure you have an Airflow running

 ## Project Structure
 ```text
 ├── dags/